Why We Built Jargon Ipsum

 We also wanted to refresh our skills building something for the web from scratch.
 No CMS, no framework—just an idea.
 Projects like this give the team room to test new approaches from start to finish.

 We leaned into making it expandable.
-The backend is sophisticated enough to make adding new word banks straightforward.
+The backend is sophisticated enough to make adding new word banks (our jargon for those is “Mix-in”) straightforward.
 And we will be adding them—revisit toward the end of the year.

 If you’re wondering whether it’s practical: It’s at least as useful as traditional Lorem Ipsum.
-When you’re mocking up a design presentation, a healthcare brochure, or a real estate website, a wall of vaguely Latin text doesn’t quite look like it belongs.
+When you’re mocking up a presentation, a healthcare brochure, or a real estate website, a wall of vaguely Latin text doesn’t quite look like it belongs.
 Jargon Ipsum closes that gap.
-Pick your industry and the placeholder text starts to look the part.
-It doesn’t sound like the industry—it’s still nonsense—but it looks a bit more like it.
-For a mockup, that’s often enough.
+Pick an industry and the placeholder text starts to look the part.
+It's still nonsense, but for a mockup, that's can be enough.

-We also wanted to poke fun at the jargon problem itself—including in our own field.
-Building a tool that celebrates industry jargon in a context where it’s completely harmless felt like the right kind of self-awareness.
+We also wanted to poke a little fun at the jargon problem itself—including in our own field.
+Building a tool that celebrates industry jargon in a context where it’s harmless felt like the right kind of self-awareness.
 To be clear, we’ve been part of the problem: Design and communications aren’t innocent when it comes to specialized language that can exclude more than it explains.
-But here, jargon can run free without doing any damage.
+As placeholder, jargon can run free without doing any damage.

 What About AI?